 5. Someone gets injured on your property and sues you

-Let’s say your child’s friend is jumping on a trampoline in your backyard and gets injured.
-That child’s parents could choose to sue you for not properly supervising them.
-If that happens, anything you own could be used as leverage in the lawsuit, from your home and car to your personal business.
+If someone is injured at your home and decides to sue you, anything you own could be used as leverage in the lawsuit, from your home and car to your personal business.

 If you’re ready to buy homeowners insurance, keep these factors in mind:

-- Decide on your budget—Start the insurance buying process by determining how much room you have in your budget each month for homeowners insurance.
-This will narrow down your options to only companies that charge that or less for protection.
+- Decide on your budget: Start the process by determining how much room you have in your budget each month for homeowners insurance.
 If you’re having trouble finding a company that fits within your budget, see if you qualify for discounts or choose a higher deductible to lower your premium.

-- Determine how much coverage you need—Your dwelling, other structures, personal property, and loss of use coverage will be calculated using the rebuilding cost of your home.
-You can determine your rebuilding cost by talking to an appraiser, purchasing $100 to $155 of protection per square foot, or using the estimate provided by your insurance company.
+- Determine how much coverage you need: Your dwelling, other structures, personal property, and loss of use coverage will be calculated using the rebuilding cost of your home.
+You can determine your coverage needs by talking to an appraiser, purchasing $100 to $155 of protection per square foot, or using the estimate provided by your insurance company.
 For liability coverage, you’ll want to purchase enough protection to cover the value of all of your assets.

-- Talk to your auto insurance provider—If you’re happy with your car insurance company, we recommend getting a home insurance quote from them.
-This will give you coverage from a company you trust at a reduced price because of a bundling discount.
+- Talk to your auto insurance provider: If you’re happy with your car insurance company, we recommend getting a home insurance quote from them.
+This will give you coverage from a company you trust, often at a reduced price because of a bundling discount.

 To share feedback or ask a question about this article, send a note to our Reviews Team at email@example.com.

 Is it okay to not have house insurance?